 Finance and Budget

 First, you must establish that you have sufficient finance to cover your self build.
 Perhaps you have cash from the sale of your home and are renting at the moment.
 You might not have funding and have to apply for a loan or a Self-Build Mortgage.
 Self-build mortgages allow you to borrow money first to buy the land you want to build on; then, money is released in stages so you can pay for the build as it progresses rather than as a single lump-sum amount at the start.
-Remember to keep a contingency fund for any unforeseen cost as these nearly always crop up when building a house!
+Remember to research and compare mortgage rates before applying for a home loan and keep a contingency fund for any unforeseen cost as these nearly always crop up when building a house!

 Find a Plot